j-webtek/Local-LLM_FineTune/README.md

 # Local-LLM_FineTune

 Local-LLM_FineTune permits local finetuning of you're pre-trained LLM choice.
-The purpose of this repository is to teach the process of LLM finetuning
+The purpose of this repository is to teach the process of LLM finetuning.

 Please review the docs folder for more information on each script.